WHAT IS LIFE IN AUSTRALIA REALLY LIKE?

 [ READ NEXT: The Best Things to do during the Australian Summer ]

 No, we do not live in houses full of snakes, spiders, dingos and kangaroos, (I’m sure some people do, but that’s a little rare) We do not ride kangaroos to school, nor do we live off bush tucker and grubs.
 There are lots of crocodiles, but no… It’s not like Crocodile Dundee!

 Most of us have the standard cats, dogs, horses and fish as pets.
 But the difference with Australia is, that wildlife is frequently seen when out of suburbia.
-Living in an outer area like I do, I would see some sort of wildlife every single day (more often it’s more than one species).
+Living in an outer area like I do, I would see some sort of wildlife every single day (it’s often more than one species too).